How Your Business Can Handle Non-Paying Customers

 Elliot Raggio

-Give yourself the best chance of avoiding non-paying customers by using software to support simple, effective record management.
+Using a custom form to collect signatures is easy and can give your team the best chance of avoiding non-paying customers thanks to simple, effective record management.

 5. Get paid upfront.